huijing/slides/webconf-asia-2017/README.md

 This descriptor lets us choose which characters we want displayed using a particular font face.
 I'm going to show you the example used in the specification to illustrate this concept.
 Say we've subsetted the font Droid Sans into Basic Latin, which is 190kb, and Japanese, which runs 1.2mb, with the full set as a fallback.
 If a run of text contains just Latin characters, the browser will only load the Basic Latin font file.
 Only if it encounters a character that doesn't exist in the subsetted fonts, perhaps an obscure symbol, it will check the unicode ranges for each `@font-face` rule.
 Because the Japanese subset does not contain the codepoint for the obscure symbol, the browser will not download the Japanese font at all.
 It will end up downloading the fallback instead.

-### Font feature properties
+## Font feature properties

-Font feature properties were introduced with in Fonts Level 3, so its about 6 years old now, give or take.
+Font feature properties were introduced in Fonts Level 3, so it's about 6 years old now, give or take.
 Earlier, when I talked about all the different font formats, I mentioned that Apple and Microsoft worked to improve the original implementation of TrueType.
 OpenType and Apple Advanced Typography are what we term modern font technologies, and they can contain a lot more glyphs that previous font formats.

 So we can utilise a variety of typographic features like swashes, ligatures, old-style numerals and so on.
 The original `font-variant` property that could only be used to trigger small-caps was also expanded, a great deal.
 Because there are so many properties available, each with lots of values, I'm just going to do a general overview.
 Some of you may be wondering what's the point of having all these typographic features?